wgsl-tooling-wg/wesl-spec/WeslToml.md

 # We watch this directory for changes.
 root = "./shaders"

+# Optional.
+Default value is all wesl and wgsl files in the root directory.
+include = [ "shaders/**/*.wesl", "shaders/**/*.wgsl" ]

+# Optional.
 # Some projects have large folders that we shouldn't react to.
-Globs for excluding them.
 exclude = [ "**/test" ]

-# Can be auto-inferred from the existence of a package.json.
+# Optional, can be auto-inferred from the existence of a package.json.
 # Necessary when both a `package.json` and a `Cargo.toml` are present.
-# Inclusion of this field is gently encouraged.
+# Inclusion of this field is encouraged.
 package-manager = "npm"

-# Optional dependencies section, automatically obtained from the package manager.
+# Lists all used dependencies
 [dependencies]
- # Has no effect.
+# Shorthand for `foolib = { package = "foolib" }`
 foolib = {}
  # Can be used for renaming packages.
 Now bevy in my code is called "cute_bevy".
 cute_bevy = { package = "bevy" }